Freedom at Last |

-So it was that on Thursday 13th January 1848 the Chard and Williams lads set foot on the free settlement of Belfast in the colony of Port Phillip.
-It is not known whether their friendship continued past this point - the forward movement of a John Williams being almost impossible to trace from records of this era.
-What is known with certainty is that James Chard's “new life” was about to unfold. |
+So it was that on Thursday, 13th January 1848, James Atkins Chard and John Williams set foot on the free settlement of Belfast (Port Fairy).
+It remains unclear if their friendship endured beyond this moment, as tracking the progress of a John Williams through records from that period is nearly impossible.
+What is definitely known is that James Chard's “new life” was about to begin. |

 References